 Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not Armstrong Community Development District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
+In connection with our audit, we determined that the Armstrong Community Development District did not meet one of the conditions described in Section 218.503(1), Florida Statutes, and identification 218.503(1), Florida Statutes, and identification of the specific conditions met.
 In connection with our audit, we determined that the Armstrong Community Development District did not meet one of the conditions described in Section 218.503(1), Florida.